Last Updated on

 Self Deloped Film Example Shots

 Here are some of the results from my first roll of film through the Olympus OM-1.
+They were scanned in using the Epson scanner recomended our the best film scanner article.
 You can see the full video of the shoot here.